Glamazonian Airways: Reception

 Allison Shoemaker of The A.V.
 Club, classified the episode with a B+ rating with "still highly entertaining, skimped on the personality in favor of fashion".
 Bernardo Sim from Out, included the main challenge in a list of fifteen moments "that prove ... season 7 was actually iconic".
-Writing for Screen Rant in 2019, Sim deemed the episode the season's best and said: "By many standards, season 7’s 'Glamazonian Airways' is considered one of the best Rusicals in the entire series, being both funny and quirky.
+Writing for Screen Rant in 2019, Sim deemed the episode the season's best and said: "By many standards, season 7's 'Glamazonian Airways' is considered one of the best Rusicals in the entire series, being both funny and quirky.
 What's more, because it was that season’s second episode, this was a great opportunity for the queens to show off their potential early on."
+IN Magazine called the episode "ultra campy" in 2018.

+In 2022, Sam Damshenas of Gay Times said Mrs. Kasha Davis "dominated" the challenge and said she "should've won, to be honest".
 In 2024, Stephen Daw ranked "Glamazonian Airways" fourteenth in Billboards list of the best Rusicals to date.
 He wrote, "Glamazonian Airways is another rare swing-and-miss among the Rusical challenges.
 Especially when compared to later entries on this list, this season 7 challenge failed to take off."
+Barry Levitt ranked "Glamazonian Airways" seventh in Vultures list of Rusicals and said: "Glamazonian Airways doesn't get enough credit.
+An entire musical based on flight attendants … doing their jobs is — as Tatiana might say — a choice, but it works surprisingly well.
+This goofy Rusical is a blast.
+Beat for beat, it's one of the catchiest Rusicals; just hearing 'when the oxygen mask drops down' is enough to make someone drop it like it's hot."
+Levitt opined, "You can see the evolution in staging from season six's Shade to 13 queens means it was hard to have many standouts.
+Ginger Minj was great and a worthy winner, but Mrs. Kasha Davis gave one of the greatest Rusical performances ever, obliterating this challenge as a scatting flight attendant who sings about putting up your tray tables."